 - New York Independent Companies (4 coys)

-Shirley's first concern was to recruit the bring his regiments to their full complement.
+Shirley's first concern was to bring his regiments to their full complement.
 Through recruitment he brought his force to some 4,400 men.

 In March, the Earl of Loudon was appointed commander-in-chief of the British forces in North America.

 In April, Shirley learned that he would be superseded in the command.
 Colonel Daniel Webb would be sent to America, followed by General James Abercromby and finally by the Earl of Loudon, the eventual commander-in-chief.
 Shirley was to resign his command to Webb, Webb to Abercromby, and Abercromby to Loudon.
 Meanwhile, Shirley was still responsible for the preparation of the campaign.

 On paper, the defence of Oswego was based on the idea of securing Lake Ontario with a naval force stronger than the ships the French could assemble at Frontenac (to the northeast), or Niagara (to the west).
 Shipbuilding was a chief focus and competed with work to improve the fortifications.
 Fitting the ships was proving slow and time-consuming.
 Crews and rigging were lacking.

 At the beginning of May, Vaudreuil, the governor of Canada, sent Coulon de Villiers with 1,100 French regulars, Canadians and Indians, to harass Oswego and cut its communications with Albany.
 He established a permanent camp at Niaouré Bay (present-day Sackett's Harbor).

 On May 7, Shirley arrived at Albany from New York to continue his preparations.
 He established his headquarters in Albany and first rebuilt the Fort at the Great Carrying Place (near present-day Rome, New York) that had been destroyed by the French just a month before (March 1756).

 On May 11, Indians killed 10 British carpenters and captured 3 others near Oswego.